What Is Endometriosis?

 Endometriosis is a disorder in which the tissue that forms the

 lining of your uterus grows outside of your uterine cavity.
 The lining of your uterus

 Endometriosis occurs when the endometrium grows on your ovaries,

-Endometriosis occurs when this lining grows on the ovaries, bowel, and tissues lining your pelvis.
-It is unusual (but not impossible) for endometrial tissue to spread beyond the pelvic region.
+bowel, and tissues lining your pelvis.
+It’s unusual for endometrial tissue to

 Causes of Endometriosis

 During a regular menstrual cycle, your body sheds the lining of